Catelynn Lowell And Tyler Baltierra Open Up About ‘Super Not Normal’ Adoption On New ‘Teen Mom OG’

 He added, “If we would have known what we know now, we might have been like, we want kinda people that are kinda just relaxed.”

-“Our situation’s super not normal,” Tyler explained.
 When the young couple met the couple who adopted their baby, no one imagined that the one-hour documentary would turn into a reality television show spanning the last decade.

-Catelynn Lowell also opened up and explained that while their daughter Novalee is aware of the situation, they don’t go into “too much detail.”
-Nova is only 4-years-old and Catelynn cited Nova’s young age for not explaining the situation in more detail.
+Catelynn Lowell also opened up to explain that, while their daughter Novalee is aware of the situation, the couple does not go into “too much detail.”
+Nova is only 4-years-old as Catelynn cited, marking Nova’s young age as the reason for not explaining the situation in more detail.

 Following the episode, a fan spoke out on Twitter and commended Catelynn and Tyler for their bravery.
 Tyler then responded to the commenter on Twitter.